maizzle/maizzle.com/content/docs/configuration/browsersync.md

 <br>
 Default: `true`

-When running `maizzle serve` with this setting enabled, Browsersync will open a file explorer in your default browser, showing root of the `build_local` directory.
+When running `maizzle serve` with `directory: true`, Browsersync will open a file explorer in your default browser, showing root of the `build_local` directory.

-If you set this to `false`, the page opened by Browsersync will be blank, and you'll need to manually navigate to your emails directory.
+If you set `directory: false`, the page opened by Browsersync will be blank, and you'll need to manually navigate to your emails directory.

 <alert>Use `directory: false` together with the `tunnel` option for a client demo, so they can't freely browse all of your emails by going to the root directory URL.</alert>